 "I told you so!!!"

-Sure of my destination and plan, I stuck with it this flight.
+Sure of my destination and plan, I stuck with this flight.

-It wasn't great or even good, but it was worth it.
+It wasn't good, but it was worth it.

 Getting "back on the plane" because you think you have no choice is a private jet ride to misery.

-Not judging.
-I've ridden in that jet and all the free champagne in the world won't take away the sinking feeling of ...
-"I shouldn't be here."
+I've traveled that way and all the free champagne in the world won't take away the sinking feeling of ...
+"This just doesn't feel right."

 You don't have to take that trip.